riccio8/riccio8/README.md

 ---

 I'm a student passionate about hacking, especially reverse engineering.
 I’m a quick learner currently focused on mastering Assembly language.
-My main programming languages are C++, Python, and Go (Golang).
-Improving a lot my assembly skills.
+My main programming languages are C++, Python, Rust and Go (Golang).
+Improving my assembly skills.
 I’m also improving my basic **Arduino** skills and have experience with **Unity**—though I'm not particularly passionate about game development- I understand all fast and well.

 ---